GrossSBM/missSBM/cran-comments.md

 ## Resubmission

+- fixed title case in title field of the DESCRIPTION file
+- fixed single quote software names in the DESCRIPTION field
+- replaced 'dyad' by 'node pair' to avoid ambiguity
-Added 'cran-comments' to the Rbuildignore file
+- Added 'cran-comments' to the Rbuildignore file

 ## Tested environments